mendezfe/repract2018/README.md

 # repract2018

-This project, although directly based on the NaPiRE data, is a collaboration lead by Xavier Franch,Daniel Mendez and Andreas Vogelsang.
+This project, although directly based on the NaPiRE data, is a collaboration lead by Xavier Franch, Daniel Mendez and Andreas Vogelsang.
 The RE-Pract Survey aims at exploring the perceived relevance of surveyed practitioners on the RE-related publications from past years.

 **Status:** Current survey run and data analysis is closed (Publication Writing).